In business, timesheet rounding is a common practice that helps simplify payroll calculations.

 Timesheet rounding can frustrate some employees who feel they are donating free work minutes.
 For instance, an employee who regularly clocks in at 8:05 a.m. and clocks out at 5:10 p.m. will always have 5 minutes rounded off each day.
 Over a year, those minutes can add up to several hours of unpaid work time.

 What to keep in mind when rounding work hours

 There are three basic rules of timesheet rounding according to the Department of Labor.

-If you most often round your employees’ timesheets to benefit your business, you are likely breaking the law.
+- Timesheet rounding cannot favor the employer: If you most often round your employees’ timesheets to benefit your business, you are likely breaking the law.

-You must always round timesheets according to the 7-minute rule.
+- Employers must honor the 7-minute rule: You must always round timesheets according to the 7-minute rule.
 Use a timesheet rounding chart to get a better idea of how the 7-minute rule works.

 While timesheet rounding may make payroll easier, it doesn’t come without consequences and risks.

 For many employers, workers are not allowed to clock in until their shift, but they will still work.
 This is a clear violation of the FLSA laws and can lead to hefty fines.

 Increasingly, data is important to today’s global workforce.
 Not only does accurate timesheet data mean your employees receive accurate pay, but you also have a clear picture of things like job costs and a visualization of how your company is running.
 The Department of Labor requires you to keep a minimum of three years of specific records for each employee, including total hours worked each week.

 De Minimus Work